Kejun-WU/Kejun-WU.github.io/_pages/about.md

 <!-- 段落注释
 <div style="height:300px;width:1000px;overflow:auto;background:#EEEEEE;">
-- *2024.11*: &nbsp; Research on LLMs Signal Fault Diagnosis and Image Anomaly Detection are submitted<br>
 - *2024.11*: &nbsp; 3 papers have been accepted by *ACM Transactions on Multimedia Computing Communications and Applications* (JCR Q1)<br>
 - *2024.11*: &nbsp; 1 paper has been accepted by **IEEE Transactions on Multimedia** (中科院一区TOP，JCR Q1)<br>
 - *2024.08*: &nbsp; 1 paper has been accepted by **IEEE Transactions on Multimedia** (中科院一区TOP，JCR Q1)<br>